-How is fostering similar to parenting your own
+How is fostering similar to parenting your own children?

-• they need daily care and supervision
+• They need daily care and supervision

 • they need their basic physical and emotional needs met

-• you’ll work with schools, medical personnel, and other professionals to meet their needs
+• You’ll work with schools, medical personnel, and other professionals to meet their needs

-• you'll help guide the child’s development in all areas: physical, emotional, social, spiritual, etc
+• You'll help guide the child’s development in all areas: physical, emotional, social, spiritual, etc

-• provide structure, rules, and discipline
+• Provide structure, rules, and discipline

-• teach values and self-direction
+• Teach values and self-direction

-• model appropriate family relationships
+• Model appropriate family relationships

-fostering different from parenting your own children?
+How is fostering different from parenting your own children?

-• Must be able to recognize that a child in care may have a variety of developmental levels which may or may not match his/her
+• Must be able to recognize that a child in care may have a variety of developmental levels which may or may not match his/her chronological age

 • Only having a limited time to work with a child and his family